One operating model across scenario types

 Example Scenario

-Explore Incident Response →Pressure-test ransom decisions, recovery sequencing, and executive communications under time pressure.
+Explore Executive Workplace Violence→Rehearse ransom posture, recovery sequencing, law enforcement coordination, and stakeholder communications under realistic time pressure.